 These points are related to deploying and leveraging a versatile asset that helps with executing on an IT shared services model for application and information delivery.
 It also enables the business by providing a solid platform to quickly deploy applications for specific job functions.

-However the blog doesn’t address the silo’d nature of banks IT operations, techno-phobe end user culture and general inability to execute due to all these factors mentioned in this blog.
-The executives challenge will be remove barriers between departments and create an agile/cooperative environment for speedy execution.
+However the blog doesn’t address the silo’d nature of banks IT operations, techno-phobe end user culture, stripped down staffing, weak management teams and general inability to execute due to all these factors mentioned in this blog.
+The executives challenge will be removing barriers between departments, staff accordingly with fresh blood, retain grey hair expertise and fostering an agile/cooperative environment for speedy execution.
 Most banks Ive worked with are behind the eight ball when it comes to execution, much to slow and playing endless catch up with the business roadmap.
-Look to outsourcing and refreshing management teams and HR endorsed incentives/metrics to solve the problem.
+Look to outsourcing and refreshing management teams (Fire them, they created the problem) and HR endorsed incentives/metrics to solve the problem.

 Want to read more?
 Mobility webinar for SharePoint Pro, Banking Director and Technology Reports.